Smartling/SmartlingHelp/_articles/manage-content/new-jobs.md

 * We no longer distinguish between 'strings' jobs and 'files' jobs.
 You can now create jobs from new files by dragging a file onto the Jobs page.
 This functionality was previously only available as part of the Requester Portal.

+* If you add a file that is already uploaded to Smartling to a job, the file will be overwritten.
+Any new content will be added to the job.

 * Unauthorized strings can now be added to a job.

 * Each job is authorized when it is ready to begin translation.
 Authorizing a job authorizes all strings in the job.
 Once any job is authorized, no further content or languages can be added, but translation of individual files or languages within a job can be cancelled.
 Cancelling removes files from a job, strings are returned to your Authorization queue.